 Not all dogs are able to complete training to become a military working dog.
 They are often removed for various reasons including lack of drive and nervousness.
 Both Freedom Service Dogs of America and Service Dogs Inc. help find forever homes for pups who didn’t make it through training.
 And Mission K9 works to find older service dogs forever homes, ensuring these doggos are taken care of whether they’ve served or not.

-Dogs on Deployment (DOD) is a non-profit with a mission to give military members peace of mind concerning their pets during deployments.
-The organization selects a Military Pet of the Year annually, and this year, Elmer Fudd was chosen!
+Dogs on Deployment (DOD) is a nonprofit with a mission to give military members peace of mind concerning their pets during deployments.
+The organization selects a Military Pet of the Year annually.
+Elmer Fudd was named the winner in 2019.

 Elmer is also DOD’s mascot.
 He has an incredible survival story, which helped him gain votes!
 He was scheduled to be euthanized at a rural shelter in 2017.
 His jaw was broken and his teeth had made holes in his cheeks.
 His eyes were crusted and cloudy, he tested positive for heartworm, and had a small caliber bullet lodged in his abdomen.